chrisminnick/intermediate-node-dev/labs/lab03/README.md

-# Lab 3: Docker Deployment Lab
+# Lab 3: Lab03 Jwt Auth Lab

 See the course lab instructions PDF for detailed instructions.